antoineboquet/greek-conversion/docs/information-loss.md

 | Greek question-mark or ano-teleia scalar | Selects a canonically unstable punctuation scalar | The punctuation meaning is recoverable; its scalar preference is not |
 | `doubleRho`, `medialBeta`, `sigma`, letter variants, `upsilon`, `longVowels` | Selects a canonical output spelling | The canonical letters normally remain recoverable, but `eta: "ī"` conflicts with long iota |

-`removeDiacritics` is applied during encoding, after contextual analysis.
-It therefore cannot manufacture a diphthong or enable a consonant contraction by first deleting a blocking mark.
-Structural marks used to distinguish letters
+`removeDiacritics` and the granular `diacritics` policy are applied during encoding, after contextual analysis.
+They therefore cannot manufacture a diphthong or enable a consonant contraction by first deleting a blocking mark.
-remain: `ē/ō`, `c̄/s̄`, and `ḳ` are not removable diacritics.
+`removeDiacritics: true` dominates granular `"preserve"` settings.
+Structural marks used to distinguish letters remain: `ē/ō`, `c̄/s̄`, and `ḳ` are not removable diacritics.

 ## Stability guarantee